 (d) Course Only Bookings.
 These bookings must be paid for in full at the time of booking.
 All cancellations must be received in writing, signed by the person who made the booking and acknowledged by us.
 Since we incur costs in cancelling your arrangements, all cancellations are subject to a £100 non-refundable fee.
 The following cancellation charges will be payable if the arrangements are cancelled by you for whatever reason.
 Notice of cancellation before departure:

 Proportion of holiday cost payable

-6. (i) We reserve the right to alter the prices of any of the holidays shown in our brochure.
+6. (i) We reserve the right to alter the prices and any other information relevant to any of the holidays shown in our brochure or on our website.
 You will be advised of the current price of the holiday that you wish to book before your contract is confirmed.

 Please note that holiday arrangements are not always purchased in local currency and some apparent changes have no impact on the price of your travel due to contractual and other protection in place.

 (iii) The prices of holidays in this brochure are calculated on the basis of costs known at June 2016.